888 All-Time Launches

 The API category has been steady over the past 6 years of tracked data.
 Total launches went from 127 in 2021 to 63 in 2026.

-Average engagement ratio across all API launches sits at 0.25.
-Products above that threshold tend to serve a real, specific need.
-Products below it often entered a crowded market without sufficient differentiation.
+Average engagement ratio across all API launches: 0.25.
+Products above that line tend to solve a specific, painful problem.
+Products below it often entered a crowded space without clear differentiation.

 Top API Products by Year